Type of permits

 Do I have to close the entire street?

-No. You can close half of a block or part of the block but you still must notify ALL the residents on the block by flyer.
-Please note that you are required to submit signatures of notification from every property that will be within the closed street area.
-You do not need to provide signatures of notification for the portion of the block that is not closed but please provide a notification flyer of the closure.
-Also, your traffic control plan will need to detail how and where you plan to safely close the portion of the street.
+No. You can close half of a block, part of the block, a lane, a sidewalk, or parking spaces but you still must notify ALL the residents on the block by flyer.
+Please note that you are required to submit signatures of notification from every property that will be within the closed area.
+You do not need to provide signatures of notification for the portion of the block that is not closed but please provide then a notification flyer of the closure.
+The traffic control plan will need to detail how and where you plan to safely close the portion of the street.

 Is the street I want to close available on my chosen date?

-This usally isn't a problem but you can give us a call and we can let you know if there is an application or permit issued for the same location.
+This usually isn't a problem but you can give us a call and we can let you know if there is an application or permit issued for the same location.

 When will you deliver my barricades?